Joseph Allworthy: Portrait

-Allworthy's favorite subject was the human figure and his heroes were the great masters of portraiture – Velázquez, Rembrandt, Corot and Henry Raeburn – and his ultimate reputation, rests as the preeminent portrait painter of the American Midwest in the middle of the 20th century.
-As his skill in this genre grew and drew attention, it began to overtake his already impressive reputation as a still life painter.
-As a critic noted – "Joseph Allworthy lives up to his reputation in a brilliant, smooth still life and surpasses it in a portrait of a model in gypsy dress."
+Allworthy's favorite subject was the human figure and his heroes were the great masters of portraiture: Velázquez, Rembrandt, Corot and Henry Raeburn.
+His ultimate reputation, rested as the preeminent portrait painter of the American Midwest in the middle of the 20th century.
+As his skill in this genre grew and drew attention, it overtook his existent reputation as a still life painter.
+As a critic noted "Joseph Allworthy lives up to his reputation in a brilliant, smooth still life and surpasses it in a portrait of a model in gypsy dress."
 He was sought after to paint official portraits by prominent men and women, in the realms of education, industry and politics, in the Midwest.
 Portraits by him now hang in major universities, colleges and industrial houses.

 The subjects of Allworthy's portraits are a veritable who's who of the American Midwest of the mid-century.
 They included Drug manufacturer Eli Lilly (industrialist), Banker Walter J. Cummings, Boeing Chairman, William E. Boeing, the brewers Pabst brothers, the chairman of the board of trustees of the University of Chicago Laird Bell and many others associated with several universities across the United States.
 He painted the official portrait of Adlai Stevenson for his 1952 presidential bid and later his sister's too.
 His portrait work also extended into the international political arena, painting many diplomats and foreign leaders.
 But perhaps the largest collection of his portraits – 28 of them – is of the cattle barons of the Midwest.
 These are portraits of men in the livestock industry and were hung in the celebrated quarters of the Saddle and Sirloin Club of the Stockyards Inn until it was demolished and now hang in the rebuilt club in Louisville, Kentucky.